 The Ann Stevens House

-The Ann Stevens House is a historical home, located just down the street from the Cassadaga Hotel.
+The Ann Stevens House is a historical bed and breakfast, located just down the street from the Cassadaga Hotel.
 It has a long history of housing camp visitors.
 The house was built in 1895 by Ann Stevens, a wealthy winter camp visitor.
 She acquired the property directly from George Colby and helped fund his lecture tours.

 Stevens also served as director of the camp association for several years and ran a boarding house for visitors.
 Today the house is a popular 10-room bed and breakfast.
 Stevens Street, one of the main roads passing through the heart of the Cassadaga, is named after Ann.